 To use the tags, apply them to the Evernote note that you create, this will tell Sentinote which notes to sync from Evernote to your WordPress blog.

-Tagging your notes lets you distinguish between posts and pages as describe in the table.
+Tagging your notes lets you distinguish between posts and pages as described in the table.

 |draft||Changes the note’s status to draft.
 This post will not be visible to site visitors.|